Murdoch creates ‘Sky Europe’ pay TV giant

-BT outgunned BSkyB last November to secure exclusive rights to televise across Britain all of Europe's Champions League and Europa League football matches for three seasons from 2015.
+And BT outgunned BSkyB last November to secure exclusive rights to televise across Britain all of Europe’s Champions League and Europa League football matches for three seasons from 2015.

-BSkyB, which also sells phone and Internet services to its customers, said on Friday that its annual net profit dropped 11.6 percent to £865 million in the 12 months to June, hit in part by costs linked to broadcasting rights to the Premier League, which last season was won by Manchester City.
+BSkyB, which sells also phone and Internet services to its customers, said on Friday that its annual net profit dropped 11.6 percent to £865 million in the 12 months to June, hit in part by costs linked to broadcasting rights to the Premier League, which last season was won by Manchester City.